Need Help? Give us a call.

 Before hitting publish, though, do some keyword research.
 Make sure your content is optimized for eventually rising to the top of Google’s search results on a specific phrase related to your business.

 For example, if you own a coffee shop in Brooklyn, you want to do everything you can to rank well in local search results for “coffee shop Brooklyn,” to maximize the amount of foot traffic coming from people who are searching online for coffee shops to try out.
-One way to rank at the top of these search results: Make your website the authority on coffee in Brooklyn by publishing a huge roundup post on your company blog, highlighting unbiased reviews of all the major coffee shops in Brooklyn.
+Make your website the authority on coffee in Brooklyn by publishing a huge roundup post on your company blog, highlighting unbiased reviews of all the major coffee shops in Brooklyn.
 Be sure to lead the list with your own location, and emphasize authentic customer reviews sourced from Yelp or otherwise, rather than being overly self-promotional.

 When thinking about the types of search terms your customers are using online, start by asking yourself, “Who are my customers?”
 If you’re not completely sure of the trends and commonalities between your existing customers, do a bit of demographic research by polling 10 to 20 customers rather than making guesses.